 Jason Hallman is a self-made global artist who draws from personal history, nature, architecture and design (download Artist CV).
 Early in his career he launched Area 51, a mid-century modern furniture store in Seattle’s Capitol Hill neighborhood that was featured in the New York Times, the Seattle Times and numerous magazines, nationally and internationally.
 In 2008 he sold the store, began painting, and quickly sold his first work.

 In 2010, Jason was drawn to Hawaii on a six-month spiritual quest, near the active volcano on the Big Island, another source of inspiration.
 Fresh from this journey of heart and soul, he returned to Seattle and created his first body of work “Finding Home,” featured in a solo show at Square Room Gallery, Seattle, 2011.
-Soon after, he joined with creative partner Stephen Stum to launch Stallman Studio in 2012 and begin their prolific collaboration.
-Canvas on Edge, their body of work co-created on Whidbey Island, near Seattle, has been featured in many publications, both nationally and internationally, and is now showing around the world, including in Eternity and Opera Galleries.
-While Jason continues creating Canvas on Edge pieces, starting in 2019 he is also turning his attention new bodies of solo work: Excavations.
+Soon after, he joined with creative partner Stephen Stum to launch Stallman Studio in 2012 and began their prolific collaboration.
+Canvas on Edge, their body of work co-created on Whidbey Island, near Seattle, has been featured in many print and online publications, both nationally and internationally, and is now showing around the world, including in Eternity and Opera Galleries.
+While Jason continues creating Canvas on Edge pieces he is also continuing his attention to his other bodies of solo work: Excavations.